Kong/terraform-provider-konnect/docs/resources/gateway_plugin_request_callout.md

 Optional:

 - `custom` (Map of String) The custom body fields to be added in the upstream request body.
 Values can contain Lua expressions in the form $(some_lua_expression).
 The syntax is based on `request-transformer-advanced` templates.
 - `decode` (Boolean) If `true`, decodes the request's body to make it available for upstream by_lua customizations.
 Only JSON content type is supported.
+Default: true
 - `forward` (Boolean) If `false`, skips forwarding the incoming request's body to the upstream request.
+Default: true

 <a id="nestedatt--config--upstream--headers"></a>